 Water Utility bills are sent out to customers every three months (quarterly); in January, April, July and October.
 These invoices include base rate and consumption charges for both water and sewer.
 The base rates are based on a 90-day cycle and will vary slightly if the billing cycle is less or more than 90 days.
 The consumption charges are based upon the read received from your water meter.

 Water Utility bills are due 30 days after the billing date.
 After 30 days, shut off notices are sent to those accounts which remain unpaid and interest will start accruing.
 If a utility bill is still not paid after 40 days from the billing date, a suspension of service (water shutoff) and a $50 charge may apply.

-If you are a new resident to West Hants or are moving to a new location within the region please ensure that you complete a new water contract.
+If you are a new resident to West Hants or are moving to a new location within the region please ensure that you complete a new West Hants Water Service Contract.
 There is a $ 100 deposit required when signing up a new water account which remains on your account along with a one-time $50 administration fee on your first billing.

-If you are moving or need your water services temporarily disconnected, please ensure that you contact us at least 48 hours in advance to allow for time to arrange the appointment.
+If you are moving or need your water services temporarily disconnected, please submit a Request to Cancel Water Service 48 hours in advance to allow for time to arrange the appointment.

 Are you having trouble reading your bill?
 This pdf sample water utility invoice (156 KB) may help with understanding your bill and answering some of your questions.